UCL-EO/geog0111/docs/sphinx/_build/html/_sources/001_Notebook_use_answers.md.txt

 # same as ...
 print(third_string)

+msg = '''
-# what does that tell you about information we create in one cell and
-# try to use in another above?
+what does that tell you about information we create in one cell and try to use in another above?

-#
-# we can run cells in any order.
-Once we had created third_string, the
-# previous exercise print(third_string) executed as we expected.
+we can run cells in any order.
+Once we had created third_string, the previous exercise print(third_string) executed as we expected.
-# The *Danger* is that the next time we run this notebook in cell order
-# the cell above will fail again.
+The *Danger* is that the next time we run this notebook in cell order the cell above will fail again.
 Learn from the mistakes we make.
-# Remember what this type of error can mean.
+Remember what this type of error can mean.
+'''
+print(msg)
 ```